Wednesday, April 29, 2026

 Dog owners are much in evidence at the local cafes.
 One fellow seems to recognize a fellow Scot.

-Presumably dogs are taken for a walk then onto breakfast.
+Presumably dogs are taken for a long start of day walk then onto breakfast.
 Life for a urban hound in a city this big must be difficult.

 On a street corner a group of ladies are practising what they must consider to be a 'Latin' sound.
-This can best be described as 'unusual' .
+The effect can best be described as 'unusual' .

 When we return to the hotel the Groucho quartet are still there.
 They seem to have a producer .
 He seems quite pleased with their performance.
 We decide Chinese - Argentinian Chacarera must be a thing.